Living with Hearing loss

 Woman doing exercise

-Exercise.
-Several medical studies have observed a correlation between the health of the cardiovascular system and hearing.
-Exercise promotes a healthy cardiovascular system.
-When the ears work, the hair cells within the inner ear transform acoustic vibrations into electrical signals which are sent to the brain.
-The blood pressure around the cells in the ear is higher in people in good physical shape.
-This could explain why exercise is good for our hearing.
+Physical exercise.
+Many studies have shown a correlation between the health of the cardiovascular system and hearing.
+Exercise improves the cardiovascular system.
+Blood pressure around ear cells is higher in fitter people.
+This could explain why exercise is good for hearing.

 The exercise is good four our hearing.
 The blood pressure around the cells in the ear is higher in people in good physical shape.